leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 **On-premise solutions typically cost more and require an upfront payment.**

-You pay for a perpetual license or sanctioned copy of the software, but not the necessary infrastructure that supports it.
+You pay for a perpetual license or sanctioned copy of the fleet routing software, but not the necessary infrastructure that supports it.

 Companies like **Paragon**, **Descartes**, and **Trimble TMW** offer these solutions.